YCtw/sneaker-hub-ecommerce/README.md

 #### ->Confirm the order detail and information.

-#### This is more like a simple version/prototype for e-commerce business, still lots of things can be improve(eg. adding more categories and enable brand categories tab, adding order history or user info tabs, adding validation for visa credit card...)
+#### This is more like a simple version/prototype for e-commerce business, still lots of features can be improve(eg. adding more categories and enable brand categories tab, adding order history or user info tabs, adding validation for visa credit card...)